 In addition to the expanded pedestrian and bicycle pathway network, the Borough adopted, in 2014, a Complete Streets Policy with an accompanying checklist.
 With the Complete Streets Policy in place, every street that is presented for resurfacing in the annual paving program is evaluated for safe, convenient, and appropriate vehicle, pedestrian, bicycle, ADA, and public transportation activity.

 To complete these projects, the Borough has applied for and received over $3 million in grant funding from a variety of sources, including federal, state, and county funds.
 For example, the Phase I portion of the pathway received funding from a Lancaster County Urban Enhancement Fund grant and a DCED New Communities Program grant; Phase II was funded by a Pennsylvania Redevelopment Assistance Capital Project grant, a Federal Transportation Administration grant, and a PennDOT grant; Phase III and IV included funding from a Smart Growth Transportation grant and a DCNR C2P2 grant; and, Phase IIIA will be done with Transportation Alternatives Program funding.
-And most recently, Elizabethtown Borough was awarded funding to help develop and adopt a Transportation Plan that supports the Complete Streets Policy of the Borough.
+In addition to construction funds, Elizabethtown Borough was awarded funding to develop and adopt a Transportation Plan that supports the Complete Streets Policy of the Borough.
 This funding, PA Walk Works, was facilitated by the University of Pittsburgh, Center for Public Health Practice, with funding from the Pennsylvania Department of Health.

 Click on the links below to view maps, plans, and sketches of the pathway projects as well as others surrounding Elizabethtown.